Negative Binomial Distribution definition, formula, properties with applications

 • If r=1, negative binomial distribution tends to geometric distribution with parameter p.

-• If r➝∞, q➝0 and rq➝λ, then negative binomial distribution tends to Poisson distribution.
+• If r➝∞, q➝0 and rq➝λ, then NBD tends to Poisson distribution.

 • The variance of negative binomial distribution is always greater than mean.